Gifted

 Company

-• “…Sarah (Libby Baker)… martial arts demonstration reveals considerably marital strain (and elicits considerable audience laughter in the bargain).” —Steven Stanley, StageSceneLA
+“…Sarah (Libby Baker)… martial arts demonstration reveals considerable marital strain (and elicits considerable audience laughter in the bargain).” —Steven Stanley, StageSceneLA

 Are You There God?
 It’s Me, Karen Carpenter